Graham Hogg (rugby union, born 1948): International career

 His was capped twice by Scotland in 1978.

 Coaching career

 He coached Borughmuir and then Edinburgh District.
+When the side turned professional in 1996 he then coached Edinburgh Rugby.
 He then moved on to coach the combined Scottish Districts side and the Scotland Students side and then Scotland 'A'.
 He coached Scotland 'A' to the 1998 Grand Slam.

 He then moved to coach Currie.
-He coached Currie to win the Scottish Premiership in 2006-07 and in 2009-10 seasons.
+He coached Currie to win the Scottish Premiership in 2006-07 and in 2009–10 seasons.
 Hogg had arrived at the club when they were in Division 4.

 Administrative career

 For a short while he was a Director of Currie.

-He later became Chairman of the club.
+He later became chairman of the club.

 Civil Service career

 He worked with the Inland Revenue with HMRC.